Email best practices

 The pre-header summarizes the email content and motivates the recipient to pay attention to your newsletter.
 So, make sure it works together with your subject line to incite the readers and encourage them to open your email.

-How: Know your audience, personalize, and A/B test to find the best subject lines for your users.
+Pro Tip: Know your audience to find the best subject lines for your readers.

 Don’t forget the legal bits